Privacy Policy

 • Transfers to the EEA: These rely on the reciprocal UK-EU Adequacy Regulations, which confirm that EEA protections meet the UK's 'Data Protection Test'.

-• Transfers to the USA (Google/Microsoft/LinkedIn):
+• Transfers to the USA (LandingSite.ai, Cloudflare, Google):

 • Primary Mechanism: We only engage US providers certified under the Data Privacy Framework (DPF) with the UK Extension (UK-US Data Bridge).